almondjoycam/everything110/README.md

 # everything110

-**Everything Is An Object**: A website providing a narrative based on concepts of object- oriented programming in natural language that will be familiar to children around the ages of 8-12 years.
+[**Everything Is An Object**](https://almondjoycam.github.io/everything110/index.html): A website providing a narrative based on concepts of object- oriented programming in natural language that will be familiar to children around the ages of 8-12 years.

 ---

-## Milestone 5 Progress

-- I still need to write some content in Reference
-- My feedback form is unfinished
+## To Do List

+- [x] Reference page is updated with overrides and inherited methods
+- [ ] Not really sure what to do about the feedback form.
-- I'd like to use CSS grid for the tutorial layout
+- [ ] I'd like to use CSS grid for the tutorial layout
-- I haven't aligned a lot of images
+- [ ] I haven't aligned a lot of images
-- The underlines for the current section aren't there yet
+- [x] The current section is highlighted in the nav bar

+## ITD 110 Final Project Information

 - [x] All code written using [Kate](https://kate-editor.org/), a text editor developed by the KDE community
 - [x] Published (using GitHub Pages) to [Everything Is An Object!](https://almondjoycam.github.io/everything110/index.html)
 - [x] Home page for the site